 5. Steps to take when the spring approaches

 During the autumn and winter, birds spend all their time looking for food.
 Most of them even change their social habits.
 They group together with different species to optimize the time spent on eating and observing the environment of predators.
 But as the spring approaches, the birds begin to show behaviors linked to reproduction.
 They start to search for a mate, a nesting place.
 This leads to a decreased tolerance of other specimens of the same sex.
 And this is when a bird feeder can interfere with the behavior of the birds.
-So, you should gradually reduce the supply of food when the spring approaches.
-You should stop putting food to the feeder at the beginning of March.
+So, you should gradually reduce the supply of food when spring approaches.
+You should stop putting food on the feeder at the beginning of March.

 As already mentioned, during the winter birds require energy food.
 So, putting various seeds such as sunflower, birdseed, peanuts, or butter balls, will provide the necessary nutrients.
 You can also put some ripe fruit such as apple or pear.
 This mix of quality foods will help the birds to survive the long and cold winter nights.
 Meanwhile, in spring, the excess fat in peanuts and butter balls start causing a problem.
 So the best bet would be to hold the feeding until the end of the breeding period in August or September.
 But if you choose to maintain feeding during spring and summer, you should use protein-rich foods.
 That would include worms or larvae, as well as sunflower seeds or pieces of ripe fruit.